Delta diverts polar flights due to solar storm

-Delta Air Lines was diverting some flights on polar routes between Detroit and Asia to avoid disruptions to aircraft communications by a strong solar radiation storm, the airline said on Tuesday.
+Delta Air Lines (DAL.N) said it is diverting some flights on polar routes between Detroit and Asia to avoid disruptions to aircraft communications by a strong solar radiation storm.

-The storm, considered the strongest since 2005, has caused minor disruptions for U.S. airlines, and Delta said it altered routes for "a handful" of flights, and that the changes were adding about 15 minutes to travel times.
+The storm has caused minor disruptions for U.S. airlines.
+Delta said it altered routes for "a handful" of flights and that changes are adding about 15 minutes to travel times.

-"We are undergoing a series of solar bursts in the sky that are impacting the northern side of the world," Delta spokesman Anthony Black said.
+"We are undergoing a series of solar bursts in the sky that are impacting the northern side of the world," said Delta spokesman Anthony Black on Tuesday.

 "It can impact your ability to communicate," he said.
 "So, basically, the polar routes are being flown further south than normal."

-American Airlines reported no operational impact due to solar flares but that it is monitoring the atmosphere, spokesman Ed Martelle said.
+American Airlines (AAMRQ.PK) spokesman Ed Martelle said the airline has no operational impact due to solar flares but that it is monitoring the atmosphere.

 The National Oceanic and Atmospheric Administration said in a press release on Monday that it had issued a watch on Sunday for "a geomagnetic storm associated with a bright flare on the sun."